 Date of death: November 10, 2008

 Vaughan graduated from Beechurst High School in 1925.
-She would later earn her B.A. in Mathematics from Wilberforce University in 1929, and taught High School mathematics to suppert her family during the great depression.
+She would later earn her B.A. in Mathematics from Wilberforce University in 1929 and taught High School mathematics to support her family during the great depression.

-In 1943, he took what she thought was a temporary war job processing aeronautical research at the National Advisory Committee for Aeronautics’ (NACA).
+In 1943, she took what she thought was a temporary war job processing aeronautical research at the National Advisory Committee for Aeronautics (NACA).
 Jim Crow laws at the time required her to work separately from her white female counterparts.

-In 1949, Vaughan was promoted to lead the group, making her the NACA's first black supervisor, and allowing her to collaborate on projects with other well-known (white) 'human computers'.
-In 1958, when the NACA made the transition to NASA, segregation was abolished and Vaughan and joined the new Analysis and Computation Division (ACD).
+In 1949, Vaughan was promoted to lead the group, making her the NACA's first black supervisor, and allowing her to collaborate on projects with other well-known human computers.
+In 1958, when the NACA made the transition to NASA, segregation at the institute was abolished, and Vaughan joined the new Analysis and Computation Division (ACD).

-She made ground-breaking advancements in the proliferation of FORTRAN and made significant contributions to the U.S. Space Program.
+She was an expert programmer, making ground-breaking advancements in the proliferation of FORTRAN and made significant contributions to the U.S. Space Program.
 She would be a lifelong advocate for racial and female equality.

 Scientific discipline: Physicist